Rules, policies, norms and local etiquette

 Yelling or screaming

-We ask that if you are frustrated with your own child, that you refrain from yelling.
+We ask that if you are frustrated with your own child, that you also refrain from yelling.
 There is no doubt about it, with many children and families, there will be chaos at times and we want to ensure that we all have the best experience possible.
-If your child is acting up or having a temper tantrum, we ask that you remove them from the group and give them the time needed to calm down.
+If your child is acting up or having a temper tantrum, please remove them from the group and give them the time needed to calm down.
 Our art and craft room is always available for such instances, please stay there with your child and as a group we will all be that village for your other children if needed.

 Interactions with staff, locals and vendors